davlock/futurism/Interment.md

 Silently, she thanked the rain for falling.

-She had dreaded a clear day, as it had been 30 years ago, when her father passed -- clear, bright, gorgeous.
+She had dreaded a clear day, as it had been when her father passed -- clear, bright, gorgeous.
 She recalled the interment ceremony, the sensation of hot tears on her warm cheeks, the sky’s shining disposition mocking her grief.

 She had loathed the sun for weeks.

 That was 30 years ago.
 He had died early, tired, wary of the fruits of longevity research and scarred by the misuses of biotech witnessed in his youth.

-// See the Nexus series by Ramez Naam for particularly plausible and jarring abuses of biotech //

 The following years had been difficult for all of them, though her mother most.
 The loss of her partner of 43 years, and the prospect of living on, perhaps for decades still -- it had daunted.
 Ciara-Jane.
 CJ.
 Mom.
 They had nearly lost her then too.